 There has always been a question mark surrounding the existence of these films and what really defines something as snuff.
 Obviously news and documentary footage exists that depicts real death and torture but what really defines something as snuff is the pornographic intention.
 It is the carrying out of a murder specifically for the camera and not merely the documenting of an atrocity.
 It was an idea used by many Video Nasties back in the eighties as a publicity stunt and has been engrained into cinematic culture ever since.

 N.B.
-This is not a bad picture,
+This is not a bad picture, the film quality really is that terrible |

 The main point this film repeatedly rams down your throat is spelled out by the film critic character.
 He repeatedly tells the reporter that society is complicit in the ‘dismemberment’ and consumption of the people around us.
 The suggestion is that we, in the new internet age of pornography and anonymity, are all constantly ‘dismembering’ human beings by considering them as nothing more than a collection of usable parts.
 So, through the extended spewing of psudo intellectual criticism (oh the irony again!) he is one step away from pointing at the viewer and spitting in their face.
 It’s a catch 22 that Machael Haneke (a man who has come up a surprisingly large amount on this site (oi oi)) exploited in Funny Games, criticising the viewer for watching what it is he has created.
 The difference is Michael Haneke managed to do it with intelligence and wit, not simply through patronising condescension.
 (Thats the last time I mention Funny Games on this site I promise)